 Is It Safe?

-With over 2,000 successful procedures under Dr. Monarres, the answer is absolutely!
+With over 2,000 successful dental implant procedures under Dr. Monarres, the answer is absolutely!
 Immediate implant reconstructions, when performed properly, are a very safe and preferred treatment.
 As with any medical procedure there is inherent potential for problems, but they are rare and easily resolved.
 Proper post-operative routine and diet ensures a smooth healing process.

 The First Step Is Making An Appointment

 Implant surgery, while very routine and safe, is still a very serious medical decision and we want you to be well informed.
 Contact our office today at (210) 403-0555 to schedule an appointment to discuss if a tooth implant is right for your situation.